-You’ve got the goatie or long beard, complete trimmer set, special comb and beard guide, what else is missing?
+You’ve got the goatee or long beard, complete trimmer set, special comb and beard guide, what else is missing?

 Beard oil is usually made up base oil plus essential oils.
-Huge part of it consists of the base oil from Jojoba, Argan, Grapeseed, castor or almonds.
-Jojoba and Argan oil are rich in Vitamin E, and widely used in hair salons as conditioning serum and moisturizer.
+A huge part of it consists of the base oil from Jojoba, Argan, Grapeseed, castor or almonds.
+Jojoba and Argan oil are rich in Vitamin E and widely used in hair salons as conditioning serum and moisturizer.
 Grapeseed oil has similar content, plus linoleic acid that nourishes the skin and helps grow hair faster.
 All of these aren’t new, for thousands of years, men and women have used these natural oils for taming, moisturizing skin and hair.
-For essential oils, these are usually the fruit or herbal extracts that adds the scent and controls greasiness.
+For essential oils, these are usually the fruit or herbal extracts that add the scent and controls greasiness.
 These are obtained from distillation process of fruits, mint, and plants.
-Try the Coffee flavour beard oil, almost everyone digs the aroma of fresh coffee every morning right?
+Try the Coffee flavor beard oil, almost everyone digs the aroma of fresh coffee every morning, right?
 Then why not be that brewing hot cup of testosterone power?
-Or try piney scents that can be substitute for your daily cologne.
+Or try piney scents that can be substituted for your daily cologne.
 For more musky formulas, choose cedarwood, sandalwood or oak scents.
 There are also citrus mixes like lemongrass, clove-orange or fresh mint oil.